|

 visit

-Chester (or you live here already!)
+Chester (or even if you live here already)

 you